Creating quality content is important because it builds trust with readers and generates credibility. Quality content includes proper use of:

 If you don’t have video on every page of your dental website, you’re lacking in the content department.

 On top of that, the video content should be quality, not a video shot on your iPhone.

-Video on your dental practice website should be complemented by quality text on a page, maybe a downloadable form afterwards, or a prompt to check out other content.
+Video on your dental practice website should be complemented by quality text on a page and maybe a downloadable form afterwards or a prompt to check out other content.
 Placing a video in the right space helps determine where other content on your dental practice website should fall.

 The most common method is putting a video at the top of a blog and having the written text follow under it.